Updated May 30, 2020

 - Walk single file to allow others to pass safely.

-- Restrooms and drinking fountains are closed.
+- Drinking fountains are closed.

 - Trails at some preserves restricted to one-way traffic to encourage social distancing – keep 6 feet apart from others not in your household.